Muhammad ibn al-Mu'tasim: Biography

 Muhammad was the son of caliph al-Mu'tasim from one of his concubine (Umm walad).
-He spend his childhood in Baghdad.
-As an Abbasid prince he received a good education along with his other brothers.
+He spent his childhood in Baghdad.
+As an Abbasid prince, he received a good education along with his other brothers.
 When his father became Caliph, the wealth of Muhammad and his brothers increased.
-In 836 his father founded new city Samarra and moved the capital of the Caliphate to there, Muhammad also moved to Samarra.
+In 836, his father founded the new city Samarra and moved the capital of the Caliphate there; Muhammad also moved to Samarra.
 His father ruled the Empire for almost eight years until his death.
 His elder brother al-Wathiq became caliph after his father's death on 5 January 842.
-He ascended smoothly to the throne without any opposition by his brothers including Muhammad.
-Six years later, al-Wathiq died as the result of an edema, while being seated in an oven in an attempt to cure it, on 10 August 847.
+He ascended smoothly to the throne without any opposition from his brothers, including Muhammad.
+Six years later, al-Wathiq died as a result of an edema, while being seated in an oven in an attempt to cure it, on 10 August 847.
 Muhammad was a courtier and a patron of scholars during his reign.
 He was succeeded by al-Mutawakkil.

 The life of Muhammad under him is obscure, as he played no important role in political affairs.

 His brother, Al-Mutawakkil saw Muhammad as a potential successor (future caliph) because of his popularity to prevent Muhammad from succession, His brother caliph al-Mutawakkil had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.
-This nomination of his three sons as heir prevent all his brothers from succession especially Muhammad and Ahmad.
+This nomination of his three sons as heirs prevented all his brothers from succession, especially Muhammad and Ahmad.

-Muhammad ibn al-Mu'tasim had several children from different concubines, one of them was Ahmad.
-Ahmad (future al-Musta'in) was born in 836 to a concubine from Sicily called Makhariq also known as Umm Ahmad.
+Muhammad ibn al-Mu'tasim had several children from different concubines; one of them was Ahmad.
+Ahmad (future al-Musta'in) was born in 836 to a concubine from Sicily called Makhariq, also known as Umm Ahmad.
 Muhammad died during the reign of his brother al-Mutawakkil.
 Even though he was sidelined from succession, his popularity didn't die.
 His son became caliph in mid 862.

 Contribution to accession of al-Musta'in to Caliphate

 Just few years after death of Muhammad.
-In December 861 al-Mutawakkil was assassinated by a group of Turkic military officers, likely with the support of al-Muntasir.
+In December 861, al-Mutawakkil was assassinated by a group of Turkic military officers, likely with the support of al-Muntasir.
 During al-Muntasir's short reign, the Turks pressured him into removing al-Mu'tazz and al-Mu'ayyad from the succession.
 When al-Muntasir died, the Turkic officers gathered together and decided to install the dead caliph's cousin al-Musta'in on the throne.
-Muhammad's connection with Caliphal court, his relation with al-Wathiq and his popularity among officers of Turkic regiment became his major contribution to Al-Musta'in's career.
+Muhammad's connection with the caliphal court, his relation with al-Wathiq and his popularity among officers of Turkic regiment became his major contribution to Al-Musta'in's career.